KHZ-INTL/blog/_posts/2017-12-17-crackme-writeup-snd-01.markdown

 categories: Crackme SnD Writeup
 ---

-The objective of this Crack-Me is to get the success message by either validating a license key from a file or patching the execution flow of the program.
+The objective of this Crack-Me is to get flag/ the success message by either validating a license key from a file or patching the execution flow of the program.
+You may use any other methods.

 Crack-Me: Crack-Me from Search and Destroy (SnD) Reversing Tutorial by Lena #2

 ###### A personal note
 At the time of writing of this write-up, I had moved from Windows to Linux OS.
 Some resources were not available.
-However, necessary resources are included to compensate.
+However, necessary resources were included to compensate.
 The pictures/screenshots may look different but please use memory addresses as a reference for navigating in between them.

 ##### Tl;dr:
 Summary